 I found the rope bridge crossing Hephaestus’s quarries.
 The ropes were old and I questioned their strength, yet I could see your sanctuary clearly lit inside the meadow breach, and I urged myself to continue.
 As I neared the end of the bridge, I heard a terrible thunder to my right where a great cloud illuminated with dancing silver and gold stars cut a path through the pines and scraggly oaks, breaking limbs and pulling up their roots as it set aim towards me.
 The bridge now swung to and fro, and I clung to its ties and prayed for the thing to leave me be -- though the thundercloud now lingered above me.

 I saw a most unforgivable thing!
 A young man -- a boy? with golden hair looked down at me while clutched in the talons of a giant bird.
 The golden-haired boy-- his face so beautiful as to render anyone ugly -- had the look of tired melancholy as his captor flapped its wings to keep them afloat above me -- to show me its prized possession?
-The beautiful, sad boy reached down to me, as if to touch me or allow me to rescue him, but the bird then took off to the west where a waterfall could be heard, though not seen.
+The beautiful, sad boy reached down to me, as if to beg me rescue him, but the bird then took off to the west where a waterfall could be heard, though not seen.
 Wearily, I continued on to the meadows, saddened and disgusted to have witnessed the abduction of Ganymede.

 And here I sit in your gardens seeking something that I did not first come to seek.
 Because of your kindness, you have offered to bathe me with your pity.
 Yet, Anteros; I would rather you hear my heart.